VoronDesign/VoronUsers/printer_mods/4k0b/StealthburnerDragonPiezoProbing/README.md

 My probe section in klipper printer.cfg is as follows:

 [probe]
 pin: ^!PA3
 x_offset: 0
 y_offset: 0
 z_offset: 0
 speed: 15.0
 lift_speed: 25.0
 samples: 2
 samples_result: median
 sample_retract_dist: 1.0
 samples_tolerance: 0.01
 samples_tolerance_retries: 2
 activate_gcode: G4 P500

 The activate_gcode adds 500 ms wait before the probing in case the probe was triggered by the tool head move to the probing position.

 My probe speed is much higher than advised by precisionpiezo, but the results stabilized with higher speeds.
 I adjusted the circuit a little on the insensitive side to have stable results.
-If the toolhead moves when probing, sensitivity is too low (or polarity is reversed).
+If the toolhead is pushed upwards when probing, sensitivity is too low (or polarity is reversed).